swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 The doctors counted that the patient would be cured while they would  look after him and that this coincidence would be noted of their advantage. – <br>
     <u>The  seven women of Blue Beard and other Marvellous Tales</u>. &nbsp;Anatole FRANCE

-The doctors conspire with the surgeons to favour an operation. -&nbsp;&nbsp; George Bernard &nbsp;SHAW</p>
+The doctors conspire with the surgeons to favour an operation. -&nbsp;&nbsp; George Bernard &nbsp;SHAW

-    <p>Doctors?
+    Doctors?
 I like them, and very few of them  are completely stupid.
 When they are, I see it immediately.
 A dimple of silliness,  and all is lost - X… for example, is only one primate.
 When he comes to speak  to me about new treatments, I always regret not having had a tree planted in my  room where he would have been able to be suspended with his oracles - <br>
     <em>LISTENING TO ANNA OF NOAILLES</em>, By  Henri MONDOR, <em>of the French Academy,  ‘The Literary Figaro’ of the 25.
 4. 1953.

 The doctors, to save the faith in the  inoculation have driven to accuse their patient or the parents of their  patient, to have contracted the disease independently of the inoculation. -<br>